Quick Answer

 - Being seen taking pictures

-These are routine behaviors.
+These are routine parts of daily life.

 Common Mistakes Visitors Make